How to Set up a Fun Toddler Bedroom (Transition from Nursery)

 I’m grateful that our daughter’s bedroom has the square footage to include an entire play mat area and even the special addition of a slide.
 I’ve seen lots of Pinterest ideas for decorating a cool toddler room with things like tents and swings.

-I don’t think either of those would work for us, but I did happen on a Jupiduu slide that I got from another mom in our local community.
+I don’t think either of those would work for us, but I did happen on a toddler slide that I got from another mom in our local community.
 It was just my luck: she was getting rid of it because her kids were too big, and I was looking for a special element that I could add to our daughter’s room as she got older!
+I review it in my Jupiduu indoor slide review.

 Having something interactive, like a swing, as another example, is a fun surprise when we have friends over (like our four- and six-year-old neighbors, who thought that a sturdy slide in her bedroom was AWESOME).